Boiiterra/School_schedule_generator/README.md

 ## Description

 This application is going to generate school schedule based on input data, that will be stored locally.
+This data won't be deleted unless user decides to do so.
+Also all data is going to be easily displayed if user needs to check whether it is correct.